University of East London

 Who can apply:

-Applications are not accepted from students who have yet to attain GBC.
+We are unable to accept applications from students who have yet to attain GBC.

-Applications are not currently accepted from students who have undertaken NHS-funded psychological professions training (started after 1 April 2022), until two years after the training was completed and the associated qualification awarded.
-Please see Health Education England’s website for more details.
+We are unable to accept applications from students who have undertaken NHS-funded psychological professions training (started after 1 April 2022), until 2 years after the training was completed and the qualification awarded.
+Please see NHS England’s website for details.

 Please see our Entry Requirements page for more information.